scholarslab/praxis/tutorials/bash/index.md

 in my world?
 To see, type <code>ls</code> , which stands for "list".
 This just outputs the contents of the current directory.
 Simple and highly useful.

+If your setup is like mine, you should see three folders - "myweb," "private," and "public\_html."

 ## <code>cd</code>

-Ok, now we can see where we are and what stuff exists in the current directory.
-You'll almost never be in a situation where all your work is in a single directory, though (or the one you start in...), so a really important piece of the puzzle is the <code>cd</code> command, which stands for "change directory".
+Ok, now we can see (a) where we are and (b)  what stuff exists in the current directory.
+But you'll never be in a situation where all your work is in a single directory, so a really important piece of the puzzle is the <code>cd</code> command, which stands for "change directory".
 This does what you'd expect.
 Think of it as using Windows Explorer or Mac Finder to move around to different folders on your computer.
 Say we want to change into one of the directories that exists inside of the User directory.
 You can do that by typing
 <code>cd</code> , space, and then the name of the directory.
 As you start
-typing the name, hit the tab button after a few keystrokes, and bash will try to autocomplete the name.
-As you get faster with the commands, this becomes a useful way to speed things up.
-If you're on a standard Mac setup, go ahead and change into the "Desktop" directory with <code>cd Desktop</code> .
+typing the name, you can hit the tab button after a few keystrokes and bash will try to autocomplete the name based on the files and folders in the current directory.
+As you get faster with moving around the file system, this becomes a useful way to speed things up.
+Go ahead and change into the "private" directory with <code> cd private</code> .

 Now, type the <code>ls</code> command again to see the contents of the new directory.
-If the <code>cd</code> command worked, you should see different stuff now.
-You should be able to recognize the contents of the Desktop folder;
-there should be listings for the same files and directories on the visual desktop.
+If changed directories successfully, you should see just one file called home.html.
 Now, let's go back to your user directory.
 To move "upwards" on the filepath, type <code>cd ..</code> .
 The double period ".." stands for going up a single directory level.
 So, if you wanted to go up two levels, you'd type <code>cd ../..</code> .
 Three, <code>cd ../../..</code> .
 Etc.

-So, after typing <code>cd ..</code> , you should be back in your users directory.
+So, after typing <code>cd ..</code> , you should be back in your home user directory where you started.

 ## <code>mkdir</code>

 Say you want to create a new directory ("folder" in Windows parlance).
-I put all of my work in a custom folder in my home Users directory called "Projects."
-Let's go ahead and create that folder by typing <code>mkdir Projects</code> . "mkdir" stands for "make directory".
+I put all of my work in a folder called "Projects."
+Go ahead and change into the "private" folder with the command <code>cd private</code> , and then create a new folder called Projects
+(or name it anything you want) by typing <code>mkdir Projects</code> . "mkdir" stands for "make directory".
 It just creates a new folder with nothing inside of it.